 You can get as creative as you want, and you should, as long as it serves the story.

 Following traditional ebook design will help segment content, making it easier for your reader to navigate to what they want.

 9) Make negative space your friend.

 This rule applies to pretty much everything.
 You only need enough to design to enhance, not overwhelm.

-Are you desigining for web or print?
+Are you designing for web or print?
 The format may affect your design.
-(We can’t say it enough: Confirm this up front!)
+(We can’t say it enough: Confirm this upfront!)

-To create better e-book designs, you need to stay up to date on the latest visual communication tips, trends, and research.
-If you want to learn more, here’s some stuff that might be of interest:
+To create better ebooks, you need to stay up-to-date on the latest visual communication tips, trends, and research.
+If you want to learn more…